Updated May 26, 2023

 What is Testing Documentation?

-Testing documentation is nothing but the resulting artifacts after every stage of the software application testing process, namely Test Plane, Test Scenario, Test Case, Test Step, Traceability Matrix.
-These documentations are created during the requirement analysis phase, design phase, test execution phase respectively in order to keep track of the given requirements.
-Software applications are developed as per the client’s requirements which consist of quality of the software being developed, time and effort spent does not exceed the estimate, etc.
+Testing documentation is the resulting artifacts after every stage of the software application testing process, namely Test Plane, Test Scenario, Test Case, Test Step, and Traceability Matrix.
+The team creates these documents during the requirement analysis phase, design phase, and test execution phase, respectively, to keep track of the given requirements.
+Developers develop software applications per the client’s requirements, ensuring that the software’s quality, time, and effort spent do not exceed the estimate.

-So before starting a testing process, a document is prepared to have all the artifacts which help in estimating the test coverage, requirement tracking, traceability matrix and total efforts required.
-Test documentation can be prepared before or during the software testing process.
-It is a suite having all the necessary documents with the complete information about the test cycle, test coverage, test execution process, the testing process followed, etc.
+Before initiating the testing process, the team prepares a document containing all the artifacts necessary to estimate test coverage, track requirements, create a traceability matrix, and determine the total efforts required.
+The team can prepare test documentation before or during the software testing process.
+It is a suite having all the necessary documents with complete information about the test cycle, test coverage, test execution process; the testing process followed, etc.

-If we talk about the real scenarios, now the Agile methodology is followed for the Software development which means that the software is developed in small iterative cycles and the testing of software is performed along with the development.
-Since there is a large team of people (including both the developers and testers) working on it, there should be a systematic procedure defined and documented that will be followed by each team member before the testing of product which includes the test coverage, test strategy, test cycle, test data, test planning, procedure for bug reporting, etc.
+If we talk about the actual scenarios, now the Agile methodology is followed for the Software development, which means that the software is developed in small iterative cycles.
+Along with the development, the software undergoes testing.
+Since there is a large team of people (including both the developers and testers) working on it, there should be a systematic procedure defined and documented that will be followed by each team member before the testing of the product, which includes the test coverage, test strategy, test cycle, test data, test planning, the procedure for bug reporting, etc.

 Testing documentation plays a vital role in software testing.
-It helps to save the effort, time and cost of the overall project by defining each and every process that would be followed in testing software and removing ambiguities.
+Defining every process followed in testing software and removing ambiguities helps save the project’s effort, time, and cost.
 It provides a systematic approach and gives the tester an overview of the complete product.

 Below given are some of the reasons why there is a need for testing: